 When the dog is issued, the student is provided with the dog’s name, breed, and information about the dog’s personality.
 The overall deciding factor is the individual student’s ability to control and develop a good working relationship with the dog.

-A typical day begins at 6:15 a.m., with breakfast at 7:00 a.m.
+6:15 a.m.: Rise and shine.
+Breakfast is served at 7:00 a.m.
 Each student will do obedience exercises with their dogs Monday through Saturday, while receiving individual attention from their instructor.

-Obedience exercises begin at 8:00 a.m.
-The morning workout (guide work) begins at 9:00 a.m.
+9 a.m.: The morning workout (guide work) begins.
 The entire class and their dogs are driven to the training area where each student receives one-on-one instruction along a prescribed route.
-The morning sessions are concluded at 11:30 a.m., and back at the dorm, lunch is served at 12:00 p.m.
-After lunch the pattern is repeated.
-Lectures are held at 5:00 p.m., followed by dinner at 6:00 p.m.
-Night walks are included in the course during the third and fourth weeks.
+The morning sessions are concluded at 11:30 a.m.

 Immediately upon successful completion of the required training program, the student is given title and ownership to the guide dog.
 Each new owner agrees to treat his or her dog with kindness, to feed and shelter it, and to provide veterinary care.
 Students agree to use their dogs in the manner taught by Guide Dogs of America.

 All graduates receive lifetime follow-up services, and will be visited in their home area when possible, although most concerns can be resolved by telephone or mail.
 If necessary, Guide Dogs of America may have the team return to the school for a refresher course.
 Complete records of the dog’s health are kept, and twice-a-year veterinary examinations and reports are requested.

 Graduates are always welcome to attend any Guide Dogs of America event and the school will keep in touch by newsletter several times a year.